simpliko/wpadverts/readme.txt

 == Changelog ==

+= 1.1.4 - 2017-06-09 =

+* TRANSLATION: Croatian
+* FEATURE: Beautiful Advert edit forms in wp-admin / Classifieds panel.
+* FEATURE: Do not show Contact Form on Ad details page if user did not enter contact email in [adverts_add].
+* FEATURE: Display full category tree in Adverts Categories widget.
+* FEATURE: CSS class for current category in Adverts Categories widget.
+* FEATURE: Small update to Gallery upload layout.
+* FIXED: Warning message when displaying drop down field with no options.
+* FIXED: Disallow shortcodes and some HTML tags in the Advert content
+* API: 2nd param in adverts_list_query filter

 = 1.1.3 - 2017-04-26 =

+* FEATURE: Google Analytics integration box in wp-admin / Classifieds / Options.
 * FEATURE: Display [adverts_list] in list mode on mobile (if selected).
 * FEATURE: Removed images from [adverts_manage] on mobile devices.
 * FEATURE: Free Ads renewals cannot be used more than once a week.
 * FEATURE: Display category description above [adverts_list] when browsing Ads by category.
-* FEATURE: Allow sorting Ads in the [adverts_list] (by default disabled)
+* FEATURE: Allow sorting Ads in the [adverts_list] (by default disabled).
+* API: allow_sorting and order_by params in [adverts_list].
 * API: adverts_renewal_time_min filter allows to set how often free renewals can be used.
+* API: adverts_sh_manage_actions_after filter.
-* FIXED:  Renewing updates post publication date (basically renewing bumps Ad to the top)
+* FIXED: Renewing updates post publication date (basically renewing bumps Ad to the top).
-* FIXED: Missing adverts_filter_number function
+* FIXED: Missing adverts_filter_number function.
+* FIXED: Do not display location icon on [adverts_list] if location was not provided.
+* FIXED: Advert renewal page in [adverts_manage] does not load required assets.

 = 1.1.2 - 2017-03-30 =